 Celebrating 20 years of Activity!

-For 20 years, the Kampot Traditional Music School has been supporting vulnerable and disadvantaged children improve their future prospects by training them in traditional Cambodian arts.
-However, the school is now facing closure due to lack of funding.
+For over 20 years, the Kampot Traditional Music School has been supporting vulnerable and disadvantaged children whilst doing invaluable work in the preservation and restoration of traditional Cambodian performing arts.

 Read more about the current situation and how you can help here.